m-bektas/hepsiburada_webscrape/README.md

 ### Installing and Initialization

 * Copy-paste the links of the products you want to scrape to hbapp/app/links.txt.
-Seperate them with a comma(,).
+Separate them with a comma(,).

 ### Usage